top of page

 Counselling and Psychotherapy for Lasting Change

 I’m Derek Flint, a qualified integrative counsellor and psychotherapist.
 I am a member of several PSA Approved organisations.
 Belonging to these counselling and psychotherapy professional bodies demonstrates appropriate levels of training & qualifications attained, to work safely and effectively with you.
-I have many years of experience helping my clients deal with, and overcome, mental health difficulties and behaviours that leave them feeling stuck, confused or unhappy.

 Therapy gives you the opportunity to make sense of what’s happening, why it is happening, and how to start moving forward with the change you want. â€‹